c1oneman/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to get the current urls parameters when using a Route.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation confirms that the values you input into a website meet the websites needs before submitting.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is used to test a websites flow as a user would use it in the real world.

 ## Instructions